SonicRivera/startup/notes.md

 ### GitHub:
 I set up a github repository for my startup and learned the basics of version manegment through git.

+### Startup HTML:
+I learned and practiced more HTML and implemented what I learned into my startup wesbite.
+I learned how to put images and links into my webpage as well as how to create a form for logging in.